Caring for someone with cancer

 What emotional support is available for me?

 Being a carer can be stressful and demanding, so it's important to make sure you look after your own physical and mental wellbeing.
-You can seek support from your family and friends and speak to your doctor for advice.
+You can seek support from:

 What financial support is available for me?

-There are 2 main Centrelink payments for carers who are looking after people who are unable to care for themselves due to illness, disability, or ageing.
-These are:
+There are 2 main Centrelink payments for carers who are looking after people who are unable to care for themselves:

 - Carer Allowance — available to eligible carers if you are caring every day for at least 12 months or care for someone with a life-limiting condition.

-- Carer Payment — available to eligible carers if it stops you from working full-time.
+- Carer Payment — available to eligible carers if caring stops you from working full time.

-If you are eligible for either of these payments can also receive the Carer Supplement.
+If you are eligible for either of these payments, you can also receive the Carer Supplement.
 This is an annual lump sum to help cover the costs of caring.

 See the Services Australia website for more information and to check your eligibility.